cubefs/compass/document/manual/deployment.md

 ### Configuration

 The `conf/rules.json` configuration is used to write log parsing rules.
+The fields are defined as following:

-logType: scheduler/driver/executor/yarn
+**logType**: scheduler/driver/executor/yarn

-action: Define the name of each matching rule.
+**action**: Define the name of each matching rule.

-desc： Description for action
+**desc**： Description for action

-category： Definition of rule types, such as shuffleFailed/sqlFailed, etc.
+**category**： Definition of rule types, such as shuffleFailed/sqlFailed, etc.

-step: order of matching action.
+**step**: order of matching action.

-parserType: Match type, DEFAULT(match by rows or blocks), JOIN(Merge results into one row before matching.)
+**parserType**: Match type, DEFAULT(match by rows or blocks), JOIN(Merge results into one row before matching.)

-parserTemplate: Text parsing templates consist of the first line, middle lines, and ending lines.
+**parserTemplate**: Text parsing templates consist of the first line, middle lines, and ending lines.

-如果只是简单按行匹配，则只需要填写parserTemplate.heads即可；

-如果需要按文本块匹配，例如异常栈，则需要填写parserTemplate.heads和parserTemplate.tails确定首行和结束行规则；

-如果需要在文本块中匹配某一行，则需要填写parserTemplate.middles中间行规则。

-groupNames：用户提取正则匹配分组名称的值

-children: 用于嵌套规则，例如文本中有多个相同的异常栈(开始和结束标志一样)，如果需要区分成不同的action，那么就可以嵌套规则实现
+If only simple line matching is required, it is sufficient to fill in **parserTemplate.heads**.

+If text block matching is required, such as for exception stacks, it is necessary to fill in **parserTemplate.heads** and **parserTemplate.tails** to determine the rules for the first line and the ending line.

+If a specific line needs to be matched within a text block, the middle line rule in **parserTemplate.middles** must be filled in.

+**groupNames**: Extracting values of named capturing groups in regular expression matching by users.

+**children**: Used for nested rules, for example, when there are multiple identical exception stacks in the text (with the same start and end markers), if it is necessary to differentiate them into different actions, nested rules can be used to achieve this

+For example:
 ```
   {
     "logType": "scheduler",